qiaodenghui/Supernote/README.md

 * Check the latest version online.
 * Support multiple languages.
 * Support ctrl+wheel zoom page.
+* Support for displaying all layers(The background layer is filtered out because it doesn't look good after zooming).

 ## Features in progress

-* Support for displaying all layers.
 * Cross-platform, support windows ubuntu mac.

 ## Features planned to be completed